Abbykus/microPy-IDE/README.md

 ## microPy-IDE Install & Run
 Install *microPy-IDE* by cloning this project to your local machine.
 Click on the *Code* button and download the Zip file.
 Unpack the Zip file in a folder of your choice.
-Open a terminal and navigate to the microPy-IDE folder.
+Open a terminal and navigate to the microPy-IDE-master folder.
 Type ***python3 microPy.py***.

 ## MicroPython Firmware for the QDEV Boards